nicsig/config/.config/mpv/scripts/README/interSubs.md

             ['RightButton',              'NoModifier',           'f_listen'],
             ...

-# How to change the webservice used to pronounce words?
+## change the webservice used to pronounce words?

 Edit `interSubs_config.py`, and assign one these values to `'forvo'`: